niu-ge/VDC-DISPLAY-APP/README.md

 Developed for design engineer to easily show partial SLD to their client instead of locating each individual in a huge SLD drawings.

-Test Sheet consist of the heading of excel in order to facilitate with this application
+Test Sheet consist of the heading of excel in order to facilitate with this application.

+Consist of Manual.pdf inside the Resources file and within the app's first form to use the app.